Vonng/pigsty/docs/PARAM.md

 default values: `15`

-Note that PostgreSQL physical stream replication cannot span major versions, do not configure this on instance level.
+Note that PostgreSQL physical stream replication cannot cross major versions, do not configure this on instance level.